emhamel/Mathematical-Text-Understanding/README.md

 The Models
 -----------

-In this repo, the following models are implemented in jypter notebooks:
+In this repo, the following models are implemented in jypter notebook tutorials:

 1. Vanilla Seq2Seq
 2. Transformer Seq2Seq
 3. Pointer Network
 4. Match-LSTM
 5. BERT (Huggingface's BertForQuestionAnswering)

+These tutorials are aimed to as well as

 Contact
 -------